Database Structure

 • It is an aircraft.
 This includes airplanes, rotocraft, and airships.

 • It has been (or will be) produced in a some quantity of identical units.
+(Samples do not count)

 • It is made from metal (die-cast) or plastic.